 Rachel played basketball at Ashland University and earned a Bachelors degree in Exercise Science and Religion, and soon after completed schooling to receive her License in Massage Therapy.
 Her teaching often mixes components of spirituality and yoga philosophy with physically challenging and structurally intelligent flows.
 And you can always count on an invigorating array of music to flow with!
 She believes that yoga begins on the mat, and eventually, with consistency and practice, carries into every aspect of life.
 The deeper the connections and ties between the body, the mind and the heart, the more passionate, peaceful and purpose-driven life.

-When she’s not giving massages or teaching/practicing yoga, she loves to do anything outdoors with her husband and two Siberian huskies, Atlas and Athena.
+When she’s not teaching or practicing yoga, she loves to do anything outdoors with her husband and two Siberian huskies, Atlas and Athena.
 Rachel also LOVES to travel…don’t hesitate to ask her about her latest adventures!
-Oh, and she’s been known to enjoy a good Jack n’ coke, or two.

 Favorite place in Zanesville and why?